By: Chris ⎜ Last updated

 What to Wear on the Plateau

 The Norwegian saying goes: "Det finnes ikke dårlig vær, bare dårlige klær."
 There's no bad weather, only bad clothes.
-You can board in Oslo at 20°C, hit a blizzard at Finse, and step off the train into Bergen's sideways rain.
+You can board the train in Oslo in bright sunshine, hit a blizzard at Finse, and step off the train in Bergen with sideways rain.

-If you're stopping at Finse or doing any outdoor activity, pack properly.
-Merino wool base layer, fleece or heavy wool mid-layer, fully waterproof and windproof outer shell.
-No cotton or denim.
-Both absorb moisture and dry slowly, which at altitude means you'll be cold and miserable within the hour.
-Gore-Tex hiking boots are highly recommended if you're stepping off the platform onto anything that isn't a hotel floor.
+If you're stopping at Finse or doing any outdoor activity, ensure you pack properly.
+Merino wool base layer, fleece or heavy wool mid-layer, fully waterproof and windproof outer shell at any time of the year.
+Avoid cotton or denim.
+Both absorb moisture and dry slowly, which at altitude means you'll be cold and miserable quickly.
+Gore-Tex hiking boots are highly recommended if you're not spending all your time at the hotel bar.